This is a list of surnames in which the length is 4.

 From a name for someone who dwelt near a marsh, from Old English fenn

-Means "free" in German.
-The name most likely referred to someone outside the feudal system.
+in German, probably referring to someone outside the feudal system.

 Name for someone who lived on a street in a city, from German gasse